-- Applicants must have received a baccalaureate degree from an accredited institution with a minimum undergraduate GPA of 3.0. - A 3-credit elementary statistics course is required and two semesters of anatomy and physiology and one semester of microbiology, with a related laboratory experience in each of these courses, are required. - A self-study Medical Terminology module (details and information provided by the Nursing Department) must be completed. - The Nurse Enrollment Test (NET) Form D from Educational Resources, Inc. must be completed with a composite score in the 50th percentile or above in each of the following: Essential Math Skills, Science Reading Comprehension, and Written Comprehension. - Applicants whose native language is not English or who hail from non-English-speaking countries must submit satisfactory scores on the TOEFL along with their applications. - Nutrition, a co-requisite course, is to be completed no later than the student's first semester in the Professional Master's Program.
+- Applicants must have received a baccalaureate degree from an accredited institution with a minimum undergraduate GPA of 3.0. - A 3-credit elementary statistics course is required and two semesters of anatomy and physiology and one semester of microbiology, with a related laboratory experience in each of these courses, are required.

+- A self-study Medical Terminology module (details and information provided by the Nursing Department) must be completed. - The Nurse Entrance Test (NET) from Educational Resources, Inc. must be completed with a composite score in the 50th percentile or better in each of the following: Essential Math Skills, Science Reading Comprehension, and Written Comprehension. - Applicants whose native language is not English or who hail from non-Englishspeaking countries must submit satisfactory scores on the TOEFL along with their applications. - Nutrition, a co-requisite course, is to be completed no later than the student's first semester in the Professional Master's Program.